sebapersson/Project_BBT015/README.md

 ## Requirements for replication of result

 This entire repository was created on Ubuntu Linux, and the code should be able to run on any Unix-based system.
 R version 3.5.2 and Python version 3.6.7 was used to produce the result.
-Since the python-code only relies on standard libraries (**sys**, **re** and **os**) using a different version shouldn't give a different result than that in the *Results*-directory.
-A different R-version however might produce a different result, which is mainly due to the *bioconductor*-packages which can produce different results for different for different R-versions.
-Thus to ensure a full replication R version 3.5.2 and the package version listed below should be used.
+Since the python-code only relies on standard libraries (**sys**, **re** and **os**) a different Python-version shouldn't produce a different result than that in the *Results*-directory.
+A different R-version however might produce a different result, which is mainly due to the *bioconductor*-packages.
+Thus to ensure a full replication R version 3.5.2 and the package-versions below should be used.
 The non-standard R-packages used for the analysis were:

 * **Rsamtools**, version 1.34.1.
 * **GenomicAlignments**, version 1.18.1.